Systematic errors in high-precision gravity measurements by light-pulse atom interferometry on the ground and in space

-It has been shown (\cite{PetersThesis1998}, Sec.
-2.1.3) that although one might think that the phase shift depends on quantum mechanical quantities ``\dots \textit{this is merely an illusion since we can write the scale factor} [between the phase shift and the gravitational acceleration] \textit{in terms of the parameters we control experimentally, i.e. Raman pulse vector $k$ and pulse timing $T$.
-It then takes the form $kT^{2}$. \dots We can simply ignore the quantum nature of the atom and model it as a classical point particle that carries an internal clock and can measure the local phase of the light field}.''
-In the same reference it is demonstrated that both the exact path integral approach and the purely classical one lead to the same exact closed form for the phase shift and free fall acceleration measured by the AI, which is then expanded in power series of the local gravity gradient $\gamma$ for convenience\,\cite{PetersThesis1998}.
-The only remaining sign of the atom-light interaction --which cannot possibly appear in the classical model where there is no such interaction-- is the recoil velocity.
-However, it neither appears in the phase shift actually measured by AIs because they are operated symmetrically so as to cancel it out (or make it smaller than the initial velocity errors)\,\cite{KasevichKreversal2006,Kasevich2018}.
+Although one might think that the phase shift depends on quantum mechanical quantities ``\dots \textit{this is merely an illusion since we can write the scale factor} [between the phase shift and the gravitational acceleration] \textit{in terms of the parameters we control experimentally, i.e. Raman pulse vector $k$ and pulse timing $T$.
+It then takes the form $kT^{2}$. \dots We can simply ignore the quantum nature of the atom and model it as a classical point particle that carries an internal clock and can measure the local phase of the light field}.''\,(\cite{PetersThesis1998}, Sec.
+2.1.3).
+The same reference also demonstrates that, in the case of a gravitational field with a linear gradient, both the exact path integral approach and the purely classical one lead to the same exact closed form for the phase shift and free fall acceleration measured by the AI, which is then expanded in power series of the local gravity gradient $\gamma$ for convenience\,\cite{PetersThesis1998}.
+The recoil velocity is the only part of the atom-light interaction which is not found in the classical model; however, it does not appear in the phase shift actually measured by AIs, because they are operated symmetrically so as to cancel it out\,\cite{KasevichKreversal2006,Kasevich2018}.
 Thus, the classical approach gives excellent predictions of the phase shift measured by the interferometer, while including the quantum mechanical details related to the internal degrees of freedom is needed to account for smaller effects, such as the finite length of the light pulses.

-We focus on the fact that AIs measure the atoms position along the trajectory only $3$ times per drop (in correspondence of the 3 light pulses), unlike laser interferometers in falling corner-cube gravimeters which make hundreds to a thousand measurements per drop\,\cite{Ashby2018}.
-Hence, despite being predicted exactly, the gravitational acceleration measured by AIs is the real one only in a uniform field.
-In the real case of a non-zero gradient it gives the \textit{average} free fall acceleration (at time $T$ of the middle pulse) based on 3 position measurements.
-This value is only an approximation to the real one, expressed mathematically by the instantaneous second time derivative of the position or obtained experimentally with a large enough number of measurements per drop.
+We focus on the fact that AIs measure the atoms' position along the trajectory only three times per drop (in correspondence with the three light pulses), unlike laser interferometers in falling corner-cube gravimeters which make hundreds to a thousand measurements per drop\,\cite{Ashby2018}.
+Hence, although predicted exactly, the gravitational acceleration measured by AIs is the true one only in a uniform field.